KiraResari/ceal-chronicler/Protocol.md

 * (-) Events are not as straightforward as they should be
 * (-) Kotlin Multiplatform does not really implement object-oriented programming, which causes problems (for example with events)
 * (--) Kotlin requires classes to be explicitly open to extension, which violates the OCP
+* (-) The `remember` state logic is an intransparent mess that is complicated to get right
+* (--) Requires views to be functions instead of classes

 ## IDE